 We want children to be excited about science and consider themselves as mini scientists, well equipped with knowledge, skills and in particular scientific vocabulary.
 We use Focus curriculum to sequence the learning in science, which links to a high quality text in order to bring the learning to life.
 Science lessons always include overlearning to embed their learning and include a mixture of experimentation, investigation, recording and analysis.
 As much as possible we try to ensure scientific teaching is practical and utilises school facilities outside and the local community through trips and visits.

-We want to bring history to life for our children to help them to understand it, to make links and to understand their place in history.
-Our history curriculum is sequenced using the focus curriculum and links together new historical knowledge, exciting age appropriate texts and significant people and events.
-As often as possible, we try to give them experiences or take them on trips to increase their understanding.
-We want our children to be confident in discussing history and enthusiastic about the subject and what they have learned.
+We bring history to life for our children to help them to understand it, to make links and to understand their place in history.
+Our history curriculum is sequenced using the Focus curriculum and links together new historical knowledge, exciting age appropriate texts and significant people and events.
+As often as possible, we provide children with experiences or take them on trips to increase their understanding.
+We want our children to be confident in discussing history and enthusiastic about the subject that they have learned.

 We want children to understand the world around them and to have high levels of understanding of geographical vocabulary, knowledge and skills.
 We try to make geography come to life through providing real experiences and by linking to high quality texts.